rff-data-projects/rff-data-gov-guidance/README.md

 # Contribution Guidelines

 ***Only members of the Data Governance Working Group may make changes to the content.
-To submit questions or suggestions, please submit submit an issue by clicking the `Issues` tab and `New issue`.
+To submit questions or suggestions, please submit an issue by clicking the `Issues` tab and `New issue`.

 ## Local editing (on your computer)